anynines/klutchio/crossplane-api/README.md

 to update both the [composition](api/a8s/postgresql/composition.yaml) and [definition](api/common/postgresql_definition.yaml) yaml files.
-In our current approach, we validate the user-defined Service and Plan and translate Service and Plan names from the Composite Resource (XR) to data service version, CPU, memory and volume sizes in the Managed Resource (MR).
-If a new Service or Plan is added, it is necessary to update the corresponding composition and definition files to enable XR to MR translation and validation.
+In our current approach, we validate the user-defined Service and Plan and translate Service and Plan names from the data service instance to the underlying service version, CPU, memory and volume sizes.
+If a new Service or Plan is added, it is necessary to update the corresponding composition and definition files to enable this translation and validation.
 In case of any modifications to values for CPU, memory, and volume size of an existing Plan, the corresponding hard-coded values in composition file should also be updated accordingly.
 Please ensure you update these 2 files to